acousticrobot/web-16/_pages/toki-pona/lesson-07.md

 {% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso07_14.jpg" caption="mi mute li wile tawa tomo tawa." %}

 Remember verb phrases from lesson 4?
-What if we want to use a verb/preposition in combination with wile?
-Since the preposition is part of the verb, the whole thing gets infixed into li.
+What if we want to use a verb/preposition in combination with _wile_?
+Since the preposition is part of the verb, the whole thing gets infixed into _li_.

 Let's look at _ona li wile tawa tomo ona kepeken tomo tawa_, "he wants to drive home" (literally: he wants to go to his house using the car).
 If you can understand how this works then you probably have a good understanding of how to use preposition glyphs.